 In summary, I think Botton is generally on the right track, but then I would, holding the same position.
 Religion has endured throughout our history, and even onto the days when we know it is patently false, because it provides for our “spiritual” (for lack of a better term) needs.
 Extracting these into a secular context is essential to removing superstition from our society.
 Whether Botton’s suggestions are the way to do it remains unclear though.

 This entry was posted on Monday, July 15th, 2013 at 11:00 am and is filed under Books.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.